LnxRls/ArboLeaf-Smart-Scale-Data-Ingestion/README.md

 <!-- VISUALIZATIONS - STATISTICS -->
 ## Visualizations - Correlation Matrices
-The code produces 3 static and 1 interactive color-mapped correlation matrices that help the user observe the relationships slowly forming among the body statistics as more data gets collected.
-The interactive graph supports tooltips upon hovering over the matrix squares and a single-click hiding/unhiding of the squares that belong to a cluster for data exploration purposes.
-Correlation Matrix jpg samples you'll find in the images folder of the site.
+The code generates four correlation matrices to help users analyze relationships between pairs of body statistics as data accumulates.
+All matrices are located in the *Images* folder.
+The *Static Matrices (3)* are named *Figure_x.jpg* (where *x* = 1, 2, 3) corresponding to Plots 1, 2, and 3 in the Python code and the *Interactive Matrix (1)* is the HTML file named *correlation_svg_curved_clusters.html*.
+The interactive matrix features are briefly summarized below:

+	*Tooltip Hover*: Upon mouse hovering over the matrix squares the tooltip displays the correlation coefficient of the x-y body-statistic pair numerically and visually.
+	*Dynamic Sizing*: Square sizes scale with the magnitude of the correlation coefficient.
+	*Cluster Toggle*: Users can click to hide/unhide clusters of squares categorized by having their perimeter colored with the same color, enabling focused exploration of 			  specific relationships.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>